LukeBMorrow/LukeBMorrow.github.io/README.md

 # Hosting a Markdown Resume on GitHub Pages
-In this tutorial, we will make a resume with markdown and host this markdown resume on GitHub pages.
-This may sound like a lot of work, but markdown can be learned in under an hour, and we will only need a hand-full of tags to make a resume.
+This tutorial will guide the reader through writing a resume with markdown and hosting this markdown resume on GitHub pages.
+Markdown can be learned in under an hour.
 In this tutorial, these will be the assumptions:

 | Assuming you have an beginner-intermediate knowledge of (Prerequisites) | Assuming you have no knowledge of |
 |---|---|